HEIWA-IT/TripAgency/README.md

 - to use the hexagonal architecture, an architectural pattern allowing to dissociate domain code and technical code.

 # 2 - Kata subject
-You are in charge of a travel agency which sells trips all around the world.
+You are in charge of a travel agency in the town of Lille which sells trips all around the world.
-The price of a trip is composed of the agency fees and the travel fees (hotels room, taxi, ticket, etc ...).
+The price of a trip is composed of the agency fees, the ticket price and the travel fees (hotels room, taxi, etc ...).
+The ticket price can change depending if you are in business, first or economic class.
+In first class, the ticket costs two times the price of an economic one.
+In business class, the ticket costs five times the price of an economic one.

 You'll have to develop an application responding to the previous need.

 ## First part: BDD
-**The goal is to determine the price of a trip which is here _the sum of two numbers, the agency fees and the travel fees._**
+**The goal is to determine the price of a trip which is here _the sum of three numbers, the agency fees the ticket price and the travel fees._**
+It's possible for a customer to decide in which travel class he will travel.

 You'll have to develop the core domain application following the next two rules:
 - by doing the tests first, i.e. defining the behaviour, with the domain people and QA first.